Zac Moncrief

-Zachary Thomas Moncrief (born January 8, 1971) is an American artist, producer, director, and writer in the animation industry.
+Zachary Thomas Moncrief is an American artist, producer, director, and writer in the animation industry.
 He's currently a co-executive producer on Netflix's pre-school series Ghee Happy.
 His titles have included supervising producer, writer, supervising director, storyboard artist, designer, and songwriter.
 In 2009, an episode from Phineas and Ferb, which he directed entitled "The Monster of Phineas-n-Ferbenstein", received a Primetime Emmy Award nomination in the category for Outstanding Special Class Short-format Animated Programs.

 Personal life

 Moncrief left Montvale, New Jersey in 1989 after graduating from Pascack Hills High School where his father was the vice principal.
 Upon completion of high school, he decided to attend California Institute of the Arts, a Disney-funded college specializing in animation.

 Career

 Zac Moncrief's career began as an intern on the animated feature, The Pagemaster, and then moved on as an assistant animator on the film Cats Don't Dance.
 While there, he sold a pilot to Fred Seibert (then president of MTV Networks and Hanna-Barbera), for the What a Cartoon! series titled Godfrey and Zeek.
 This transitioned into doing story work for Hanna-Barbera's other series, Johnny Bravo.

 Moncrief went on to open his own company, creating animation on several CD-ROMs, as well as a commercial work featuring Warner Bros.'
 Road Runner, the Carl's Jr. spot featuring Dennis Rodman, as well as animation for a GM-sponsored ride at Walt Disney World.
 Soon after, Moncrief joined Seibert again on a shorts program at Nickelodeon called Oh Yeah!
 Cartoons.
 There, Moncrief created Kitty the Hapless Cat, Baxter and Bananas, and worked on other shorts like The Fairly OddParents and the Emmy winning short Max and His Special Problem.
 He spent his remaining time at Nickelodeon storyboarding in season one of Dora the Explorer.

 Shortly thereafter, he was asked to teach at his alma mater (CalArts) and by Walt Disney Television Animation to storyboard on Teacher's Pet, the series (and its theatrical release), as well as direct-to-videos for Lilo & Stitch, Kim Possible, and Brandy and Mr. Whiskers.

 Moncrief then went on as a Director on the Fox animated series Family Guy working on some of Seth MacFarlane's favorite episodes, such as "The Griffin Family History" and "Barely Legal".

 He then followed fellow Family Guy director Dan Povenmire back to Disney again to help direct over 50+ episodes of the hit Disney television series Phineas and Ferb.